spiral-stake/pools/README.md

-# Spiral Vault
+# Spiral Pools

-This is the official frontend repo for Spiral vault
+This is the official frontend repo for Spiral Pools